THE STORY OF THE MARGARITA

 DRINKING MISS DAISY

 Whilst both of these origin tales are believable, some are a little harder to swallow.
 Like the one about Margaret Sames, a socialite from Dallas who claims to have concocted the classic at one of her house parties in Acapulco in 1948.
 Apparently, the guest roster was filled with influential ‘hotel and restaurant people’ who quickly introduced wider society to the cocktail.
-Unfortunately, history tells us that large tequila brands were rolling out Margarita ad campaigns years before this – meaning unless Ms Sames went for limes with Doc Brown in his DeLorean, there’s not much likelihood that the drink emanates from affluent Americans socialising in Acapulco.
+Unfortunately, history tells us that large tequila brands were rolling out Margarita ad campaigns years before this – meaning unless Ms Sames went for limes with Doc Brown in his DeLorean, there’s not much likelihood that the drink emanates from affluent Americans socializing in Acapulco.

 What’s more likely, according to cocktail historian David Wondrich, is that the drink was an evolution of the widely popular Daisy cocktails that were enjoyed in the 1930s.
 A mix of a base spirit, curacao and citrus generally constituted a ‘daisy’ (whisky and gin daisies were popular, too).
 Margarita is Spanish for ‘daisy’ and this was a nod to the tequila-based daisy that’s been enjoyed for nearly 100 years.
 We think.

-The Margarita blueprint is a classic for a reason: it combines bright citrus notes with sweet agave flavours, accentuated by the optional inclusion of salt – it just works.
+The Margarita blueprint is a classic for a reason: it combines bright citrus notes with sweet agave flavors, accentuated by the optional inclusion of salt – it just works.
 But what happens when we swap out our tequila for a different base spirit?

 To determine changes and nuances in our riffs, let’s start with the original.